raineszm/pushbullet.jl/README.md

 ### Getting identifiers

-Pushbullet.jl can match devices or identifiers by any of the attributes documented at [](https://docs.pushbullet.com/#devices), comparing by equality, regex, or with a provided predicate function.
+Pushbullet.jl can match devices or identifiers by any of the attributes documented at [https://docs.pushbullet.com/#devices](on the Pushbullet website), comparing by equality, regex, or with a provided predicate function.
 Calls take the form

 ```julia
 Pushbullet.devices(attr1=matcher1, attr2=matcher2, ...)